mtlynch/mtlynch.io/_book_reports/chaos-monkeys.md

   * Startup ownership is typically structured so that founders split ownership but their stake is vested over time.
   * If each founder owned 30-40% of the company from day one, any founder could instantly kill the whole company by walking away with their share of the equity.
 * Facebook didn't monetize well until ~2013 (shortly after their IPO)
-  * >[Facebook's per-user revenue was] comparable to what you'd monetize your *Star Wars* blog at if you ran AdSense.
+  * "[Facebook's per-user revenue was] comparable to what you'd monetize your *Star Wars* blog at if you ran AdSense."
-* >a billion times any number is still a big fucking number.
+* > a billion times any number is still a big fucking number.
   * Despite poor monetization, Facebook had high revenue by virtue of its enormous user base
 * Pre-IPO, the Ads team didn't have much power and was forced to try to squeeze money from whatever the product teams built (without having any voice in the product direction)
 * Nobody on Facebook Ads had any real advertising experience except for some of the people poached from Google